Acceptance of Terms

 4. INTERNATIONAL TRANSFERS OF YOUR INFORMATION;

-European Union or Swiss individuals may refer to the Privacy Shield statement below with regard to the transfer of their personal data.
+European Union or Swiss individuals may refer to the GDPR statement below with regard to the transfer of their personal data.

 5. SECURITY MEASURES TO PROTECT YOUR INFORMATION

 We use commercially reasonable safeguards to help keep the information collected through the Service secure.
 However, Madison cannot ensure the security of any information you transmit to Madison or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.

 Please do your part to help us.
 You are responsible for controlling access to emails between you and Madison, at all times.
 Your privacy settings may also be affected by changes to the social media services you use to connect to Madison.
 We are not responsible for the functionality, privacy, or security measures of any other organization that Madison does not own or control.

 6. YOUR CHOICES ABOUT YOUR INFORMATION